Sync MySQL records to Salesforce in batches recipe

 USE CASES ARE INTENDED AS EXAMPLES ONLY

-Sign in to your Workato account and go to the workspace project where you plan to add the recipe.
+Select the project where you plan to create the recipe.

 Click Create > Connection.